- bladeRF xA4 THERMAL (49KLE Cyclone V FPGA, Improved Temperature Range Altera FPGA 5CEFA4F23I7N )

-The bladeRF 2.0 micro xA4 THERMAL is the next generation Software Defined Radio (SDR) offering a frequency range of 47MHz to 6GHz, 61.44MHz sampling rate, and 2×2 MIMO streaming.
+The bladeRF 2.0 micro xA4 THERMAL is the next generation Software Defined Radio (SDR) offering a frequency range of 47MHz to 6GHz, 61.44MHz sampling rate (capable of up to 122.88MHz), and 2×2 MIMO streaming.
 Packed into a small form factor, the bladeRF 2.0 micro was designed for high performance as well as mobile applications.
 Through libbladeRF the bladeRF 2.0 micro is compatible with GNURadio, GQRX, SDR-Radio, SDR#, gr-fosphor, SoapySDR, and more on Windows, Linux and macOS.

 The RF shield cap protects sensitive RF components from Electromagnetic Interference (EMI) and provides additional thermal dissipation, allowing the bladeRF 2.0 micro to operate in challenging environments.